Moltomay/TextGeneration-HF/README.md

 To try it :

-* You need to create a HugginFace account and add a HF Token as a pre-requesite
+N.B : You need to create a HugginFace account and add a HF Token as a pre-requesite

-*

 1- Clone the repo